MultiX-Amsterdam/multix-docs/exam.md

 ## <a name="after"></a>After the Exam

 Grading related:
-- [x] First [export the grades from ANS](https://support.ans.app/hc/en-us/articles/360036410294-Export-results) into a CSV file, and then [import the grades to Canvas](https://canvas.uva.nl/courses/169/pages/using-the-gradebook?module_item_id=1237607#Import_Grades).
+- [x] Based on the [OER](https://student.uva.nl/en/topics/assessment-of-your-grade-point-average), all the partial grades should not be rounded when being used to calculate the final grade.
+So this means that we need to go to Canvas and [import the ANS test results directly](https://canvas.uva.nl/courses/169/pages/final-grades-import-results-from-testvision-sowiso-ans-and-excel#Toetsresultaten).
+Importing the grade this way will prevent ANS from rounding the grade.
+Do not output the grade to CSV and then import the CSV to Canvas, which will have the rounding problem.
+- [x] If there is a problem in some questions that you need to adjust the grade, use the review feature on ANS to do so (see the "Adjustments to the grading scheme" section on [this page](https://support.ans.app/hc/en-us/articles/360033652094-Start-reviewing)).
 - [x] Within 20 working days, release the grade on Canvas and tell students how they can inspect their grade by making an announcement on Canvas.

 There are several ways for students to inspect their grades, and some examples are listed below: